 The Complete Engineer Competencies

 Intro: Welcome to the Complete Engineering podcast, brought to you by the College of Engineering.
-We are Nebraska, where we build complete engineers with the technical and non-technical skills to do big things.
+We are Nebraska, where we develop complete engineers with the technical and non-technical skills to do big things.
 Visit us at engineering.unl.edu.

 Matt Honke: Hi, and welcome to another episode of the Complete Engineering Podcast.
 I'm Matt Honke.